-7. Clean Water FY2021 Request......\$11,000,000
+7. Clean Water FY2021 Request.....\$11,000,000

-The sum of \$11,000,000 is appropriated in FY 2023 for projects related to implementation of the Vermont Clean Water Act, including stormwater management projects implemented by municipalities and local and regional stormwater utilities; purchase of agricultural easements; stream restoration projects; livestock exclusion fencing; barnyard practices including systems for manure management, silage leachate treatment, and milk house wastewater; wetlands and floodplain restoration; qualified costs related to highway stormwater management; road and culvert projects; salt and sand storage facilities; combined sewer overflow abatement efforts; capital-eligible equipment demonstrated water quality benefits. such sweepers, vactors, hydro seeders and dragline manure injection systems; and wastewater treatment facility upgrades.
+The sum of \$11,000,000 is appropriated in FY 2023 for projects related to implementation of the Vermont Clean Water Act, including stormwater management projects implemented by municipalities and local and regional stormwater utilities; purchase of agricultural easements; stream restoration projects; livestock exclusion fencing; barnyard practices including systems for manure management, silage leachate treatment, and milk house wastewater; wetlands and floodplain restoration; qualified costs related to highway stormwater management; road and culvert projects; salt and sand storage facilities; combined sewer overflow abatement efforts; capital-eligible equipment with demonstrated water benefits. such quality as street sweepers, vactors, hydro seeders and dragline manure injection systems; and wastewater treatment facility upgrades.
 Pursuant to 10 V.S.A.
 1389(a)(1)(B), the Clean Water Board will recommend clean water projects to be funded by capital appropriations to the Secretary of Administration.